IBM/blackbox-ai-models-explained-using-cortexcertifai/README.md

 **Explanations:** display the change that must occur in a dataset with given restrictions to obtain a different outcome.

-Business decision makers and compliance officers are able to view the evaluation comparison through visualizations and scores to select the best models for business goals and to identify whether or not models meet thresholds for robustness, fairness, and/or explainability.
+Business decision makers are able to view the evaluation comparison through visualizations and scores to select the best models for business goals and to identify whether or not models meet thresholds for robustness, fairness, and/or explainability.
 Data Scientists can use the evaluation results for analysis to provide more trustworthy AI models.

 This code pattern demonstrates how to use Certifai Toolkit for creating scans to evaluate the performance of multiple predictive models using IBM Watson Studio platform.